 - And/or a CT scan, which is better able to identify smaller metastases, but is significantly more expensive than the other options for imaging

-Staging is an important part of determining the extent of disease within the body.
+Staging is important in determining the extent of disease within the body within the body.
 In addition to giving us a prognosis, this knowledge is integral in creating an informed treatment plan.

 Prognosis and Median Survival Times for Hemangiosarcoma